HERB ‘Thyme Winter’ Seeds

 - Use approximately 10 grams of seeds for a 30 x 35 cm growing tray.

-- Add 2 – 3 cm of soil to the tray.
-Flatten soil and moisten before sowing.
+- Fill tray with 2 – 3 cm of soil.
+Flatten and moisten before sowing.

-- Sprinkle seeds evenly over the soil surface and lightly water.
+- Sprinkle seeds evenly on the surface and water lightly.

-- After germination, remove the top tray and expose the plants to direct sunlight.
-Continue watering twice daily.
+- After germination, remove cover and expose to sunlight or grow lights.
+Continue to water twice daily.

 Harvest (Microgreens): 20 – 30 days after sowing.
-Cut microgreens 1-2 cm above the soil.
+Cut microgreens 1–2 cm above the soil line using clean scissors.